BrittanyBlake/Bookable-app/README.md

 - $  rails server      -> run this command to start the live server
 - Open  `http://localhost:3000/` in tour preferred browser.

+- Please note that if you want to test my app locally you will need a [Goodreads Developer key](https://www.goodreads.com/api).

 ### Run tests
 - $  rspec --format documentation